mmn80/faps/README.md

 Installation
 ------------

-On 64 bit systems use "make all" to compile both the 64 and a 32 bit version (requires the "multilib" version of your dev tools to be installed; see Arch Wiki for details).
-The 32 bit version is required for Steam.
-Run Steam with "faps -p 32 steam".
+On 64 bit systems use `make all` to compile both the 64 and a 32 bit version of the dynamic library (requires the `multilib` version of your dev tools to be installed; see Arch Wiki for details).

     make all
     sudo make install

+The 32 bit version is required for Steam.
+Run Steam with:

+    faps -p 32 steam

-On 32 bit systems and vanilla 64 just do the usual:
+On 32 bit systems and vanilla x86_64 just do the usual:

     make
     sudo make install

 I will make an Arch AUR package when it's complete.

 Hotkeys
 -------

-Ctrl + F9     toggle FPS (frames per second) overlay Ctrl + F10    toggle APM (actions per minute) overlay Ctrl + F11    start/stop video capture
+- Ctrl + F9     toggle FPS (frames per second) overlay
+- Ctrl + F10    toggle APM (actions per minute) overlay
+- Ctrl + F11    start/stop video capture
-Ctrl + F12    take screenshot
+- Ctrl + F12    take screenshot

 Usage
 -----

     faps [faps arguments] program [program arguments]

--u N        FPS update interval in msec (default: 1000)\n -v N        APM update interval in seconds (default: 1)\n -f N        framerate limit in frames per second\n
+-u N        FPS update interval in msec (default: 1000)

+-v N        APM update interval in seconds (default: 1)

+-f N        framerate limit in frames per second

--p 32       loads the 32 bit version of the library on a x86_64 system (eg: for Steam beta)\n -i N        interval in seconds to be used when computing APM (default: 10)
+-p 32       loads the 32 bit version of the library on a x86_64 system (eg: for Steam beta)

+-i N        interval in seconds to be used when computing APM (default: 10)